jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Positive scenario
 =================

+In the positive case scenario, the software stack copies the capsule to the External Flash, which is shared between the Secure Enclave and Host, then a reboot is triggered.
+The TF-M accepts the capsule.
-In the positive case scenario, the user should see following log in TF-M log, indicating the new capsule image is successfully applied, and the board boots correctly.
+The user should see following TF-M log in the Secure Enclave terminal (ttyUSB1) before the system reboots automatically, indicating the new capsule image is successfully applied, and the board boots correctly.

 ::